elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 is consistent across efficiency measures.
 For example, compare Figures 6 and 8.
-The systems in each graph occupy roughly the same regions of each graph, and in most cases the relative ordering of systems is the same (with a small number of close ties flipped between one and the other).
+The systems in each graph occupy roughly the same regions of each graph, and in most cases the relative ordering of systems is the same (with a small number of close ties flipped between the two).
 This holds when plotting Figure 8 on axes of efficiency vs task granularity (which we will include in the final paper).

 METG is also specific to the machine configuration: it can vary with network, CPU, etc. However, it is again our experience that METG for a